 When the Fed raises interest rates, many companies follow suit.
 That means your credit card issuer may be raising variable APR rates on new debt.

 You know which gas station is cheapest and which grocery store has a sale on the yogurt your family likes.
 Apply that same attention to your credit card balance.
 Carrying a balance and accruing interest means spending money you didn’t factor into your budget.
 It could pay off to to pay down as much credit card debt as you can now, so you save on interest and dodge potentially even higher rates in the future.
 Avoiding new debt may be an even more powerful money-saver than shopping sales.
+If you do find yourself in a bind, differentiate between the "good" and "bad" places to get emergency cash.

 Spending without a budget is like cooking without a recipe.
 It can turn out OK if you’re deeply familiar with your expenses (or ingredients), but winging a dish that’s new to you can result in a serious mess.